Socio-Political Analysis | Why are Men Going Their Own Way (MGTOW)?

 Where is the Nietzschean élan?
 Where is the willingness the risk all on a venture that may come to nothing?
 Where is a sense of the tragic?

 The MGTOW movement is thoroughly modern because it wants nothing to do with tragedy.

-Life must be made thoroughly safe, thoroughly numb.
+Life must be made thoroughly safe and thoroughly numb.
 In this respect, it is a twin to those who call for safe spaces during difficult talks on university campus, though MGTOW is, I suspect, more affiliated to what is generally perceived to be the political right while safe spaces are believed to be on the left.